 In 1999, the Martels performed a concert for a full house at the Opera House in Orillia, Ontario, and recording of this live show was released on a CD.

-The Martels Rock n’ Roll Show has recently introduced Bill Chambers (guitar, vocals) into the Martels family, formerly of the Canadian band “Lisle“.
+The Martels Rock n’ Roll Show subsequently augmented the lineup with Bill Chambers (guitar, vocals), formerly of the Canadian band “Lisle“.

 In August 2012, The Martels played for Barrie, Ontario’s Kempenfest Arts and Crafts Festival for the 22nd straight year, to an audience of more than 5,000.

-In April 2013, the Martels’ latest CD “Lost In The Fifties” was released.
+In April 2013, the Martels’ last CD “Lost In The Fifties“ was released.

-For current information, please refer to their web site: The Martels Rock and Roll Show.
+For more information, please refer to their web site: themartels.com.

 * The CHUM Chart was the longest-running Top 40 chart in the world produced by an individual radio station.
 From 1957 to 1986, it was a ranking of top 30 (and, until August 1968, the top 50) songs on Toronto, Ontario radio station CHUM 1050 AM .